Table of Contents

 If you cannot loosen rate limits, bake automatic exponential backoff with jitter into the official SDK and MCP server.
 Do not ask agents to discover throttling rules — make the well-behaved default the path of least resistance.
 Implementation specifics in the rate-limit implementation guide.

-AEO A-grade (observed success rate ≥85%) is on track to become the de-facto baseline in Q3-Q4 2026.
-Services currently sitting in the 80%-band can realistically reach 90%+ via the P0-P2 changes above — no OAuth rewrite needed.
+AEO A-grade is on track to become the de-facto baseline in Q3-Q4 2026.
+Services whose grade currently lags can realistically climb via the P0-P2 changes above — no OAuth rewrite needed.

 FAQ

 Q1.
-Why the 25+ point gap between Slack and Chatwork with the same OAuth 2.0?
+Why does agent experience diverge across services with the same OAuth 2.0?

 Auth is held constant.
 The gap comes from (1) rate-limit tightness, (2) error-message clarity, and (3) discoverability.
 OAuth only establishes the auth path; everything after — and around — that path differs across implementations.